Jubliano-sama/anki_synonimizer/README.md

 Contributions are welcome.
 Please ensure code adheres to style guidelines (`ruff`, `black`) and maintains existing documentation standards.
 Substantive changes should include relevant tests.

 ---

-## License

-This project is licensed under the MIT License.
-Refer to the `LICENSE` file for details.

----

-## Acknowledgements

-Developed by the Mechatronics team at **Repomix**.